GalaxyGate/guides/docs/Linux_Basics/create_sudo_user.md

 Is the information correct?
 [Y/n]
 ```
 !!! warning
-    Make sure to type in `Y` and click enter otherwise you will have to redo the user infomation prompht!
+    Make sure to type in `Y` and click enter otherwise you will have to redo the user information prompt!
 ## Granting user sudo
 Now we have added a user that you can login into via ssh, it is now time for us to allow the user to use sudo.
 We will be using the `usermod` command to add `username` to the `sudo` group.
 ```bash